YunoHost/package_check/README.md

 There must also be enough space on the host, at least 4GB for the container, its snapshot and backup.

-Using LXC is simplified by 3 scripts, allowing to manage the creation, updating and deleting.
+Using LXC is simplified by 4 scripts, allowing to manage the creation, updating, deleting and repairing of container.
 - `lxc_build.sh`: lxc_build install LXC and its dependencies, then create a Debian container.
 	It add network support, install Yunohost and configure it.
 And then configure ssh.
 	The default ssh access is `ssh -t pchecker_lxc`
 - `lxc_upgrade.sh`: Perform a upgrade of the container with apt-get and recreate the snapshot.
 - `lxc_remove.sh`: Delete the LXC container, its snapshot and backup.
 Uninstall LXC and deconfigures the associated network.
+- `lxc_check.sh`: Check the LXC container and try to fix it if necessary.